giftig/docs.scala-lang/_style/declarations.md

 put it on one line unless it goes over about 100 characters, and then indent **two** spaces, with each item being on its own line, and also **two** spaces for extensions.
-Visual separation of arguments and extensions is provided by the closing bracket in the argument list.
+Visual separation of arguments and extensions is provided by the closing bracket in the argument list, and separation of extensions and methods can be easily achieved by leaving a blank line.

     class Person(
       name: String,